Smartling/SmartlingHelp/_articles/connectors/sitecore/sitecore-connector---version-history.md

 ## Versions 1.3 - 30/05/2016

-> **Important!** You must complete the steps described in [Upgrade to version 1.3](){: .cc-active}.
+> **Important!** You must complete the steps described in [Upgrade to version 1.3](/knowledge-base/articles/sitecore-connector-upgrading-to-version-1-3x/).
 The new DB schema is not compatible with the previous version and the Connector will stop working if you do not follow these instructions.

 ### Improvements: